 For retailers, there is the added benefit of ‘flash sales’ and impulsive buying at the point of wanting.
 This creates demand and drives sales by offering that quality consumer experience alongside intelligent marketing.

 A couple of examples;

-Even well established stores such as Taobao Global, JD & Tmall need to drive traffic.
-Ad links on Baidu (China’s Google) as well as display ads on these cross border platforms themselves are a required element.
+Even well-established stores such as Taobao Global, JD & Tmall need to drive traffic.
+Ad links on Baidu (China’s Google), as well as displaying ads on these cross-border platforms themselves, they are a required element.

 M-Commerce has shifted Entrepreneurialism in China

 This is a bold statement but I believe it to be true.
 Alibaba dominates E-commerce and electronic payments in China, and its $25 billion IPO in 2014 was the largest ever.
 Its various sites account for around 75% of E-commerce in China and are worth more than those of eBay and Amazon combined.